OscarTenorio/OscarTenorio.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is my main Portfolio page, showcasing a small sample of projects that I have completed so far.
-There is a short bio description to help yuo get acquainted with me, as well as links to other pages where you can see the projects work embedded in the page.
+There is a short bio description to help you get acquainted with me, as well as links to other pages where you can see the project work embedded in the page.
 Each project has their own README.md that go into further details.

 ### Built With